 No two presentations are exactly alike, and what works well in one instance may be unsuitable in another.
 Nevertheless, some general points can be made with respect to what constitutes a good seminar.
-Consider the audience feedback and judges' criteria in preparing your presentation.
-Additional suggestions include:
+Consider the judges' criteria

 - The most common mistake made by a speaker is to assume that the audience has as detailed an understanding of the subject as does the speaker.
 This is only rarely the case.
 It is best to devote at least 5 minutes to fairly general background, explaining in particular what general factors motivate the more specific research to be discussed thereafter.
 What is the big picture?
 Why should anyone care?
 What specific questions are to be addressed by the speaker's research?

 - The second most common mistake is to assume that it is better to give a cursory overview of many results rather than a cogent presentation of a subset of all that the speaker has accomplished.
 The motivation tends to be that speakers want to look as though they've accomplished a great deal, but the net result tends to be that no one in the audience has a clue what actually got done because insufficient time is devoted to any particular topic so as to make it comprehensible.
 Clarity is always preferred over quantity.